Vitamin D is a fat-soluble vitamin that plays a number of critical roles in your body.

 This nutrient is especially important for immune system health, leaving many people wondering whether supplementing with vitamin D may help reduce the risk of contracting the new coronavirus that causes COVID-19.

-While there’s currently no cure for COVID-19, preventive measures like physical distancing and proper hygiene can protect you from contracting the virus.
+While antivirals like Paxlovid show promise as a treatment for COVID-19, preventive measures like physical distancing and proper hygiene can protect you from contracting the virus.

 Also, some research shows that having healthy levels of vitamin D can help keep your immune system healthy and may protect against respiratory illnesses in general.

 This article explains how vitamin D affects immune health and how supplementing with this nutrient may help protect against respiratory conditions.

 Vitamin D is necessary for the proper functioning of your immune system — which is your body’s first line of defense against infection and disease.

 This vitamin plays a critical role in promoting immune response.
 It has both anti-inflammatory and immunoregulatory properties, and is crucial for the activation of immune system defenses (

 Vitamin D is known to enhance the function of immune cells, including T cells and macrophages, that protect your body against pathogens (

 In fact, the vitamin is so important for immune function that low levels of vitamin D have been associated with increased susceptibility to infection, disease, and immune-related disorders (

 For example, low vitamin D levels are associated with an increased risk of respiratory diseases, including tuberculosis, asthma, and chronic obstructive pulmonary disease (COPD), as well as viral and bacterial respiratory infections (